ludchieng/IMAC-LimiteLimac/README.md

 ## **Instructions** :wrench::gear:

-Clone the repository in your web server.
-Request *install.php* from your browser and click '*Init Database*' to import the data in your mysql server.
+Clone the repository on your web server.
+Request *install.php* from your browser and click '*Init Database*' to import the data into your mysql server.